craigtoth/web-uncg/README.md

 # web-uncg
-This is a repository for my personal web site as an MLIS student at UNCG.
+This is a repository for my personal web site as a MLIS student at UNCG.